GSto/digital-garden/notes/eponymous laws.md

 > "A complex system that works is invariably found to have evolved from a simple system that worked.
 A complex system designed from scratch never works and cannot be patched up to make it work.
 You have to start over with a working simple system."

+## Goodhart's Law

+> "When a measure becomes a target, it ceases to be a good measure."

 ## Parkinson's Law

 > "work expands so as to fill the time available for its completion".
 Same Parkinson as "Parkinson's Law of Triviality"